timoheller99/FactroApiClient/.github/issue_template/bug_report.md

 ---
-name: Bug Report
+name: Bug report
-about: Use this template for tracking bugs
+about: Issue related to a bug
-title: ""
+title: ''
 labels: bug
+assignees: timoheller99

 ---